Volkswagen Golf Mk1: Golf GTI

-The GTI was presented to Volkswagen's management early in 1975, and the project was approved 28 May 1975.

-At this point a ninth person joined the original eight-member GTI team.
-Working under Chief designer Herbert Schäfer, Gunhild Liljequist was tasked with creating a set of features that would set the GTI's interior apart from the normal Golf.
+The GTI was presented to Volkswagen's management early in 1975, and the project was approved on 28 May 1975.
+At this point, a ninth person joined the original eight-member GTI team.
+Working under chief designer Herbert Schäfer, Gunhild Liljequist was tasked with creating a set of features that would set the GTI's interior apart from the normal Golf.
 Her contributions included the bright Tartan plaid upholstery, and the dimpled golf ball-like gearshift knob.

 The Golf GTI debuted in September 1975 at the Frankfurt Motor Show.
-It was only presented to the press in late spring 1976 and available in the showroom in September that year.
+It was only presented to the press in late spring 1976 and available in the showroom in September of that year.
 Production was not expected to exceed 5000 units, which was the number needed to qualify for the Group One Production Touring Car class.

 In addition to the modifications already mentioned, the GTI was distinguished from the stock Golf by external changes that included black-plastic wheel arch extensions to cover the 175/70HR13 tires on 5.5Jx13 wheels fitted, a larger front spoiler, a matte-black frame around the backlite and a red frame for the grille.
 Ride height was reduced by 15 mm, and the standard car's solid front brake discs were replaced with 9.4 in ventilated discs.
 Anti-roll bars were also fitted front and rear.

 The engine in the early GTIs had a bore x stroke of 79.5x80 mm that displaced 1588 cc.
 The compression ratio had been raised to 9.5:1.
 This resulted in an engine that produced 110 PS at 6,100 rpm and 140 Nm at 5,000 rpm.
 This was mated to a close-ratio 4-speed manual transmission.

 With a curb weight of 810 kg, the GTI could accelerate from 0-100 kph in 9.2 seconds.
 Top speed was 182 kph.

-In August 1979 a 5-speed manual transmission became standard.

-In 1982 the engine's bore and stroke were enlarged to 81 and 86.4 millimetres respectively, which resulted in a total displacement of 1781 cc.
+In August 1979, a five-speed manual transmission became standard.
+In 1982, the engine's bore and stroke were enlarged to 81 and 86.4 millimetres respectively, which resulted in a total displacement of 1781 cc.
 Compression had also been increased to 10.0:1.
 Power rose to 112 PS at 5,800 rpm, and torque to 153 Nm at 3,500 rpm.

-The GTI appeared on the British market in 1977 as a special order only in left-hand drive form.
+The GTI appeared on the UK market in 1977 as a special order only in left-hand drive form.
 A factory right-hand drive version finally became available in July 1979, priced at £4705.
 The Rabbit GTI did not arrive in the United States until the 1983 model year.

-The 1976 Volkswagen Golf GTI is considered by many to be the archetypal "hot hatch", a class of sporty small cars popular in the 1970s and early 1980s, although cars of a generally similar concept, such as the 1967 Simca 1100 Ti and the 1971 Autobianchi A112 Abarth had appeared earlier.
+The 1976 Volkswagen Golf GTI is considered by many to be the archetypal "hot hatch", a class of sporty small cars popular in the 1970s and early 1980s, although cars of a generally similar concept, such as the 1967 Simca 1100 Ti and the 1971 Autobianchi A112 Abarth, had appeared earlier.

 Total production of Golf Mk1 GTIs eventually reached 462,000 units.
-In 2004, Sports Car International declared the Golf Mk1 GTI to be the 3rd best car of the 1980s.
+In 2004, Sports Car International declared the Golf Mk1 GTI to be the third best car of the 1980s.